-The Library of the Health Sciences at Texas Tech University Health Sciences Center was developed in a record time span of 11 months, and presently contains more than 113,590 bound volumes.
-More than 1500 periodical titles published both domestically and in foreign countries are received and bound regularly.

-There are branch libraries in the Amarillo, El Paso and Odessa campuses with a collection of about 77,000 volumes and growing daily.
+The Library of the Health Sciences at Texas Tech University Health Sciences Center was developed in a record time span of 11 months, and presently contains more than 134,830 bound volumes.
+Approximately 2000 periodical titles published both domestically and in foreign countries are received and bound regularly.
+There are branch libraries in the Amarillo, El Paso and Odessa campuses with a collection of about 92,924 volumes and growing daily.

-Besides offering its monographs and periodicals as a valuable reference collection, the library includes two Teaching - Learning Centers which house 3900 audiovisual titles, including films, videotapes, computer-assisted instructional material and other nonprint media to aid in the learning experience.
-Teaching devices such as a medical injectable teaching arm and a heart-sound simulator are available to students.
+Besides offering its monographs and periodicals as a valuable reference collection, the library includes two Teaching - Learning Centers which house 6755 audiovisual titles, including films, videotapes, computer-assisted instructional material and other non-print media to aid in the learning experience.
+Teaching devices and a heart-sound simulator are available to students.

 Computer searching of MEDLINE, TOXLINE, HEALTHLINE, and other medical data bases is offered via a direct link to the National Library of Medicine's computer in Bethesda, Maryland.
-Literature from the CUMULATIVE INDEX TO NURS-ING AND ALLIED HEALTH (CINAHL), is available on CD-ROM, as well as in the printed version.
+Literature from the CUMULATIVE INDEX TO NURSING AND ALLIED HEALTH (CINAHL), is available on CD-ROM, as well as in the printed version.

 Computer searching on a variety of subjects from education to agriculture is available through contracts with other data base vendors.

-Student carrels and other student facilities are provided within the library and the Teaching-Learning Centers for students, faculty and residents.
-Nursing students also have access to the Texas Tech University Library which contains more than 1.5 million items including U.S. Government documents and substantial holdings in the sciences and the Law
+Study carrels and other student facilities are provided within the library and the Teaching-Learning Centers for students, faculty and residents.

+Nursing students also have access to the Texas Tech University Library which contains more than 1.5 million items including U.S. Government documents and substantial holdings in the sciences and the Law Library.
+(NOTE: While a personal computer is not required, it has been students experience that owning a personal computer or laptop computer facilitates time management.)
-Library.